 As far as glucagon and good health go, maintaining good insulin sensitivity should take care of most practical concerns.
 And as we already discussed, the Paleo diet is very suitable as a diet to improve or maintain good insulin sensitivity.

 Cortisol gets a bad rap.
-It’s often called the “stress hormone”, which invokes reactions of distaste and panic.
+People often refer to it as the “stress hormone”, which invokes reactions of distaste and panic.

 But like all other hormones, cortisol plays a very important role in your physiology.
 In fact, without cortisol, you and I might not be here today.